 There is no denying the fact that technology is changing the way fans engage with their teams.
 On-demand entertainment is pushing advertisers and media companies to look for new ways on how to capitalize on this fragmented digital landscape.
-TV viewership is in slowly fading as fans are now accessing all sorts of streaming packages online.
+TV viewership is slowly fading as fans are now accessing all sorts of streaming packages online.

 The Digital Fan